lmc2179/lmc2179.github.io/drafts/prediction_interval_conformal.md

+Prediction intervals and their generalizations: Conformal inference in Python with MAPIE

 # Why are PIs useful?
 Real-life applications

 It's useful to make predictions about the range of plausible outcomes, since the average alone hides a lot of information [as we've seen previously](https://lmc2179.github.io/posts/distributional-effects.html)